In other words - the Mobley exists primarily to keep passengers entertained with internet access while on a road trip.

 We purchased a Mobley when the Connected Car ($20) plan was still available, and put it to the test.

-Members can follow along with our round of modem testing, which includes testing the Mobley Device on a Connected Car plan here:
+Members can access our 2017 round of modem testing, which included testing the Mobley Device on a Connected Car plan here:

 Cellular Equipment Field Testing Results – Netgear Modems / USB730 (Late 2017)

-NOTE: The Mobley is frequently sold out, and AT&T reps have been known to try and substitute the Audiovox "Car Connection 2.0" instead, saying that it is equivalent.
+- The Mobley is not the Audiovox "Car Connection 2.0", a claim occasionally made by AT&T reps.
 Don't be fooled - while the Audiovox also plugs into an OBD-2 port, it does not create a Wi-Fi hotspot and is only useful for vehicle diagnostics.